WU-Cordova/cs276-mini-project-1-2d-game-Lcordero21/README.md

 **Game Impact**: It enhances the game experience (although, I didn't change the audios after changing the theme because I thought the huge explosion sound is so out of place for a ghost crashing, but I find it kind of funny)

 **Technical Details**: I made a new assets folder and called it "Audios", adding all the audios in this folder.
+I then added the background music as its own element in the hierarchy, while I assigned the explosion audio to the explosion effect as an audio source.

 **Known Issues**: N/A